NastiaTarasenko/fcc-react-portfolio/README.md

 A simple app that displays random quotes with their authors.
 Users can get new quotes by clicking a button and share quotes on Twitter.
 The project demonstrates interactive UI components and state management with React and Redux.

+### 25 + 5 Clock

+An interactive timer where you can set custom session and break lengths, start/stop the countdown, and reset everything to default values.
+It automatically switches between work sessions and breaks, playing a sound when each phase ends.
+The project focuses on precise timer logic, state management with Redux, and handling edge cases like length limits and pause/resume behavior.

 ---

 ## Purpose